ovasclub/Themes/README.md

 Setup
 =======
 For each theme, a new branch will be set up.
-Focus will be put on theme_includes.php functions that could vary per branch.
+Focus will be put on theme_includes, and theme relevant files functions that could vary per branch.
 Please run a diff to check on any possible modifications on the core files.

 Always in-Development
 =========================